dpavlos/elkarmor/doc/01-installation.md

 cd elkarmor
 ````

-After that you have to call the Python `setup.py` script for installing ELK Proxy into Python's standard directory for
+After that you have to call the Python `setup.py` script for installing ELK Armor into Python's standard directory for
 modules.

 ````